lprathiba88/property-project/README.md

-### Advanced-Project
+### Java-Project

 ### April 20, 2016

-### Java-Project

-An advanced application that we will be using for Selenium automation testing
+An application that we will be using for JUnit automation testing

 * Git
 * Java